 - (b c) Height and area regulations.
 The heights of buildings, the minimum area of buildings, and the minimum lot size and the minimum dimensions of yards upon any lot or parcel of land in district F shall be as follows: - (1) Height.
-Buildings shall not exceed four stories (56 feet) in total height without an approved Specific Use Permit.
-Rooftop mechanical equipment shall not be included when determining overall building height.
+No limitation.
 Buildings shall not exceed 56 feet in height except gasoline filling stations shall not exceed one story in height.
 For townhouse and patio homes, the height and area regulations provided in subsection 14-103(b) shall apply. - (2) Building area.
 The building area of each building shall be not less than 1,000 square feet of ground floor area except gasoline filling stations which shall contain not less than 500 square feet of ground floor area.
 For townhouse and patio homes, the height and area regulations provided in subsection 14-103(b) shall apply. - (3) Location on lot.
 For townhouse and patio home lots, the setbacks established in subsection 14-103(b) shall apply.
 Any nonresidential building or structure erected on a lot abutting district A may not be closer to the boundary line of district A than 50 feet for a single story, 100 feet for a two-story, or 150 feet for a three- or four-story.
 For nonresidential buildings the setbacks established in subsection 14-88(b) are modified as follows: Buildings or structures shall not be located closer than 25 feet to the front property line, or ten feet to a side lot line or street line or ten feet to a rear lot line. - (4-3) Lot size.
 The minimum lot size as established in Sec.
 14-137.
-Table 14-2 shall apply. - (5 4) Open area. - a.
-A minimum of ten percent of total area within the property lines shall be devoted to landscaping.
+Table 14-2 shall apply. - (5 4) Open area. - A minimum of ten percent of total area within the property lines shall be devoted to landscaping.
 All open unpaved space including, but not limited to, front, side and rear building setback areas shall be planted and landscaped. - b.
 Building fronts.
-An average of at least ten feet and a minimum of five feet shall be a green area and walkway between the building and parking areas.
+An average of at least ten feet and a minimum of five feet shall be a green area and walkway between the building and parking areas. - (ed) Construction.
+The exterior walls on all buildings shall be masonry or concrete construction with masonry, exterior insulation finish system (EIFS), concrete and wood or metal fascia.
+EIFS must be installed at levels no less than eight feet above grade or platforms.
+Plain CMU shall not be used for the exterior walls, however, split-face CMU is permissible.